MonoPhype/Better-flow/README.md

 Run `scrape.py`

-Uploads from specified channels are in:
+Uploads from specified channels are in `subsc.html`.
-  - `subsc.html`

-Recommended Youtube videos are in:
+Recommended Youtube videos are in `recom.html`.
-  - `recom.html`